I was the new kid on the block.

 How to Have An Awkward Conversation

-I written at length about the skills you need to employ when engaging in an awkward conversation.
+I wrote at length about the skills you need to employ when engaging in an awkward conversation.
 You will find this post helpful when you need to have the chat no one wants to have but everyone needs to have.

 What To Do When Conflict Remains Unresolved